Macmod/ldapx/README.md

 * Filter - `Spacing`, `HexValue` not working properly, `Garbage`, `ExactBitwiseBreakout`, `EqInclusion`, `EqExclusion` need improvements
 * AttrList - `Case` and `Spacing` not working properly
 * BaseDN - Six methods working (spaces only work in beginning and end / hex only works in the values)

+## Acknowledgements

+* Almost all obfuscation middlewares are basically implementations of the ideas presented in the [MaLDAPtive](https://www.youtube.com/watch?v=mKRS5Iyy7Qo&t=1584s) research by Daniel Bohannon & Sabajete Elezaj, which inspired the development of this tool.

+* Some code was copied from https://github.com/go-ldap/ldap](go-ldap/ldap) to convert LDAP filters to human-readable queries.

 ## Contributing